grip-on-software/data-gathering/README.md

   used, so support may break, tested with 5.12.0-rc1.
 - SonarQube: Works with version 8.0 and later.
-Organization support for SonarCloud included; for later versions, you may need to set the URL to a specific component to avoid collecting from the entire intance.
+Organization support for SonarCloud included; for later versions, you may need to set the URL to a specific component to avoid collecting from the entire instance.
 Note that some internal APIs may be used, so support may break.
 - BigBoat: Works with BigBoat version 5.0 and later.
 - Additional data is retrievable from seat count spreadsheets, Topdesk and LDAP